GSA/piv-guides/pages/template-2.md

 If you already have a topic in mind for your new guide, you will need to create a GitHub account.
 See [**Create a GitHub Account**](#create-a-github-account).

-# Working with GitHub
+# Using GitHub

-This sections explains how to:
+This section explains how to use GitHub for developing your new guide.
+To go to a specific section, click a link below:

   * [Create a GitHub Account](#create-a-github-account)
   * [Create a Repository](#create-a-repository)